Frs2304/ReadmeCli/README.md

     contributors to understand your project's structure and find relevant information quickly.

     Customization: Tailor the generated READMEs to suit the specific needs of your projects.

+## Installation

+To run the Quiz App on your local machine, follow these steps:

+    Clone the repository: git clone https://github.com/Frs2304/ReadmeCli.git

+    Navigate to the project directory: cd ReadmeCli

+    Install dependencies: npm install

+    Start the CLI: node index.js